-Double Exposures Turn the High Shutter Speed Dial counter-clockwise with your left fingers while depressing the Shutter Release Button with your right forefinger.
-When the Dial somes to a stop and click is heard release your fingers from the Button first and then from the Dial next.
+Double Exposure The shutter can be wound without advancing the film as when the Winding Knob is turned.
+Turn the High Shutter Speed Dial counter-clockwise with your left fingers while pressing the Shutter Release Button down with your right forefinger.
+When the Dial comes to a stop and "click" is heard release your fingers from the Button first and then from the Dial next.

-Now the shutter is completely wound without advancing the film as when the Winding Knob is turned.
-Shutter speed may be changed if desired.
+Now the shutter is completely wound and shutter speed may be changed if desired.
 Repetition of this procedure enables not only to take double exposures but as many exposures as desired on the same film frame.